-25. Albania commended the implementation of the 5 Year Plan and being a signatory to the remaining international human rights treaties.
+25. Albania commended Myanmar for the implementation of the five-year plan and for its measures to become a signatory to the remaining international human rights treaties.

-26. Algeria noted political, socio-economic and administrative reforms undertaken since 2011 and congratulated the efforts to reduce poverty.
+26. Algeria noted political, socioeconomic and administrative reforms undertaken since 2011 and congratulated Myanmar on its efforts to reduce poverty.

-27. Argentina welcomed Myanmar's cooperation with the Special Rapporteur on the situation of human rights in Myanmar.
+27. Argentina welcomed the State's cooperation with the Special Rapporteur on the situation of human rights in Myanmar.

-28. Australia was concerned about the "Protection of Race and Religion" laws and noted the retention of the death penalty.
+28. Australia expressed concern about the protection of race and religion laws and noted the retention of the death penalty.

-29. Austria was concerned about violence against ethnic minorities and persecution of human rights defenders.
+29. Austria expressed concern about violence against ethnic minorities and persecution of human rights defenders.